jupyterlite/jupyterlite/docs/configuring.md

 renderers in JupyterLab.
 For this reason, it is _not_ presently covered by a _pre-built extension_, but rather by adding [MathJax 2](https://www.mathjax.org) directly to the page.
-As it changes very slowly, and is _relatively_ benign if missing for most use cases, this use of CDN is generally accepted, and is the default for JupyterLite.
+As it changes very slowly, and is _relatively_ benign if missing for most use cases, this use of a CDN is the default for JupyterLite.

 Configuring `fullMathjaxUrl` and `mathjaxConfig` in `jupyter-lite.json` allows you to specify a relative or remote location, replacing (or avoiding) the CDN.
 If